KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 ## The Merging of Insight and Embodiment

-That was the turning point.
+Eventually, I did find that first “real” job—in a small Shopify and web development agency.
+I enjoyed the work, the puzzles, the feeling of building something from nothing.
+But a quiet emptiness stayed with me, as if I was building beautiful storefronts while my own inner house remained unfurnished.

-I dove deeper into health not as optimization—but as reverence.
+So I dove deeper into health not as optimization—but as reverence.
 I studied the works of Dave Asprey, Gary Brecka, and Andrew Huberman.
 Not to be smarter—but to become clear.

 Huberman’s scientific explanation of alcohol as a neurotoxin didn’t shame me.
 It liberated me.